 It’s been hardly a month that I returned back from my leh ladakh trip, and I was already missing the mountains.
 I sat quietly in the office doing some boring work, but my mind is filled up with the thoughts of mountains.
-I immediately opened the meetup application in my mobile and went directly into the HATS group page.
-We have many treks scheduled, but one headline has caught my attention “Trek to Bhimashankar via Sidhighat”.
+I immediately opened our meetup group, we have many treks scheduled, but one headline has caught my attention “Trek to Bhimashankar via Sidhighat”.

 My love for Western Ghats has no end it’s a journey forever and doesn’t end ever.
 So I made my mind to go on and trek the mighty bhimashankar.
 As a customary process, every time I go on for a trek, I ask my friends and colleagues if they would join me.
 But none of them ever accompanied me, guess they must be in love with the buildings more than the mountains.
 This time to my surprise, few of my colleagues wanted to join me.
 The moment i said we will be going to bhimashankar, they asked me if we were going on a devotional tour to the temple on top, which hosts lord shiva.